 Recent elective choices included working with a local midwife/obestrician group, dermatology in Hawaii, medical volunteer work in Vietnam, office-based procedures with our attendings, and Sports Medicine ultrasound in Colorado.
 In addition to the elective months, residents can choose a “selective” in the second year which allows for additional time rotating in subject matter that the resident chooses (such as Cardiology, Pediatrics, Dermatology etc).
 Finally, our faculty are involved in a wide variety of clinical activities such as teaching, volunteering in local free clinics, and staffing sports events and frequently invite residents to join them.

 Residents have the opportunity to do a one month away elective which can be done internationally.
 Our program has an association with a free clinic based in Roatan, Honduras (coincidentally also a gorgeous beach, snorkeling, diving destination) that several of our residents and faculty have rotated through.
 Other overseas elective opportunities are also available and residents are free to set up their own rotation for their away elective month.
+We are exploring the option of creating a formal global health track within our residency program, as part of the Stanford/Yale Johnson & Johnson Global Health Scholars Program.

 Our program does not have a research or publication requirement but there are several opportunities for scholarly activities for those who are interested.
 All residents develop projects as part of their Family and Community Medicine month.
 These have the potential to be presented as poster presentations at national conferences.
 Faculty have co-presented with residents at national Family Medicine conferences and have collaborated with residents on articles for the Family Medicine journals and textbooks.
 Residents with a particular interest in academic Family Medicine may participate in the OSLER program during their training.

 Our residents far exceed the number of deliveries required for family medicine residency graduates.
-The average number of deliveries completed by our last two graduating classes was just under 100.
+The average number of deliveries completed by our last two graduating classes was 90.
 Residents also get experience with the full spectrum of labor management, vacuum assisted deliveries, and assisting with Cesarean sections.
 Residents do 1.5 high volume months of obstetrics training at Valley Medical Center, the local county hospital.
 Three of our core family medicine faculty have active maternity care practices.
 Two of our family medicine faculty perform C-sections as primary surgeon.

 Fortunately, the majority of the residency training is based at our home institution.
 This allows our residents to work in a familiar environment and to participate in regularly scheduled didactic sessions.
 There are a handful of rotations that are based outside of O’Connor Hospital in order to supplement the training available at our host institution.
 First year residents do two months away: a month of intense labor and delivery at Valley Medical Center, the local county hospital, and one month of inpatient pediatrics at Kaiser Santa Clara.
 Second year residents spend one month away doing outpatient gynecology and building their obstetrics experience by taking L&D call at Valley Medical Center.